 In the mid 2010’s there was talk of Nissan becoming another Toyota.
 Sales were up, market share was up and LEAF was a runaway success in the small (but growing) BEV space.

 Then it started to go wrong.
 First in Europe, then the US, even in Japan.
 At one point it had 4 percent of the European market, today it’s hanging on to 2.5% (and there are signs that is going to sink further).
-The decline seems to be across the board, even LEAF is struggling as more capable competitors arrive at a steady pace.
+The decline seems to be across the board, with LEAF struggling as more capable competitors arrive at a steady pace.

 Although correlation doesn’t equal causation, it’s interesting to note Nissan’s US decline seems to align with the “buy American” rhetoric coming out of its political leadership.